A monotone scheme for high-dimensional fully nonlinear PDEs: Numerical examples

-As we can see from Figure \ref{d3 sigma1_6}, the rate of convergence is approximately $C\cdot h$, whereas the $C$ depends on the structure of $G$.
-Therefore, our scheme works generally for large $\L$ when $\tilde{G}$ is diagonal or diagonally dominant with a small $\theta$.
+As we can see from Figure~\ref{d3sigma16}, the rate of convergence is approximately \mbox{$C\cdot h$}, whereas the $C$ depends on the structure of $G$.
+Therefore, our scheme works generally for large $\Lambda$ when $\widetilde{G}$ is diagonal or diagonally dominant with a small $\theta$.

-In Figure \ref{d3ComparisonWithFD} we compare the convergence of our scheme with that of finite difference method by fixing $\underline{\sigma}=1,~\overline{\sigma}=\sqrt{2}$.
-It can be seen that our result converges slightly slower than, but is comparable to, the finite difference method in solving low dimensional problems.
+In Figure~\ref{d3ComparisonWithFD} we compare the convergence of our scheme with that of finite difference method by fixing $\unde {\sigma }=1$, $\bar{\sigma}=\sqrt{2}$.
+It can be seen that our result converges slightly slower than, but is comparable to, the finite difference method in solving low-dimensional problems.

-To see more of our scheme in extreme condition, we assume $\underline{\sigma}=0.$ Then we truncate $G_\gamma$ from below with a positive definite matrix $\varepsilon I_d>0$.
-That is, we approximate \reff{EXsigm0Not0} by the following nondegenerate PDE:
+To see more of our scheme in extreme condition, we assume $\unde {\sigma}=0$.
+Then we truncate $G_\gamma$ from below with a positive definite matrix $\varepsilon I_d>0$.
+That is, we approximate (\ref {EXsigm0Not0}) by the following nondegenerate PDE: